dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 When using the linked bridge thing, you can use the special recipient "self" to send a note to yourself.
 When sending a note to yourself, there is no notification on your other devices.

 If you want notification when sending a message to your own account, use the send action with your full number.

-Each "send" action returns a map with one key: "RESULT", which has either "OK" or "KO" as a value.

 #### Return value